grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>They look at you warily and say nary a word.
+<p>They look at Ba warily and say nary a word.
 After a while they get up and leave...
-Clearly they don't welcome the company of non-musketeers, which includes you, for the time being.</p>
+Clearly they don&#39;t welcome the company of non-musketeers, which includes Ba, for the time being.</p>

 <dl>
 <dt>Ba'Raknul</dt>